expressjs/expressjs.com/_includes/readmes/cors.md

 app.options('*', cors()) // include before other routes
 ```

-NOTE: When using this middleware as an application-level middleware (for
+NOTE: When using this middleware as an application level middleware (for
 example, `app.use(cors())`), pre-flight requests are already handled for all
 routes.